Wage subsidy: As a cure for unemployment

 The effect on unemployment was Pigou's sole reason for considering the wage subsidy.
 He discussed the case in which it was limited to particular industries, but nothing he said precluded its more general application.
-He concluded that "It is obvious that... the quantity of labour demanded must be increased in consequence of this type of subsidy".
+He concluded that "[i]t is obvious that... the quantity of labour demanded must be increased in consequence of this type of subsidy".

 As a means of redistribution

 The subsidy s is a form of negative taxation.
 The distribution of income produced by the free market has no claims to optimality, so it is generally accepted that social wellbeing is maximised by providing negative taxation at some level.
 The wage subsidy provides a systematic way of doing this within the workforce.
 Since it can be implemented through the taxation system, it avoids the stigma attached to benefits which is often considered to limit their effectiveness.
-Atkinson seems to have favoured the wage subsidy purely for its redistributional properties.

-UBI provides a more general solution since it goes beyond the workforce, but is less flexible because of the constraint that the subsidy component has to be enough to live on.

-As capable of graduated introduction

-There is no reason why a wage subsidy should not be introduced at a low level and gradually expanded.
-The same might be said of UBI; but some of the claimed benefits of UBI arise from the possibility of eliminating other benefits, and would not be realised by partial implementation.

 The consequences of automation

-We have seen that under a standard tax-and-benefits system, if a sum u is paid to everyone who is unable to obtain work, then those people whose marginal productivity (which determines their wage in a competitive market) is less than u will prefer to be unemployed.
+If, under a standard tax-and-benefits system, a sum u is paid to everyone who is unable to obtain work, then those people whose marginal productivity (which determines their wage in a competitive market) is less than u will prefer to be unemployed.
 The number of people affected will tend to increase through the introduction of automation.
 A recent study concluded that "automation increases inequality in every scenario because it tends to displace the lowest-paid workers".